miekg/gitopper/README.md

 ## REST Interface

 See proto/proto.go for the defined interface.
 Interaction is REST, thus JSON.
-You can
+But with a twist all list methods are handled via SSH.

 * List all defined machines.
 * List services run on the machine.